Well, that was fun while it lasted.

 Because their relationship hurdles weren't laced with animosity.
 Heck, if it were just a matter of maintaining a friendship, they'd likely still be going strong.
 But building a life together requires truly being on the same page.
 And in the three years since they exchanged vows on the shores of Idaho's Lake Coeur d'Alene, Julianne has started a whole new chapter.

 Opening up about her sexuality was part of it, but as she explained to Women's Health last August, her journey of self-discovery, of becoming what she called "the woman inside that doesn't need anything" has been all-encompassing.
 Now "a deeply different person," a source told People, "She is proud of those differences and changes she's made and she doesn't want to go back."
-But she also isn't expecting Brooks to change course: "He is the man he is and he shouldn't change a thing.
+But she also isn't expecting Brooks to shift course: "He is the man he is and he shouldn't change a thing.
 But they shouldn't spend the rest of their lives together—not as spouses, anyway."

 That's often the case when there's six years of history to untangle.